soumyabojaraj/soumyabojaraj/README.md

-- 👋 Hi, I’m @soumyabojaraj
+- 👋 Hi, I’m soumyabojaraj
-- 🌱 I’m currently learning Data science
-- 💞️ I’m looking to start a carrer as a data scientist.
+- 💞I am aspiring to become a data analyst.
-- 📫 How to reach me
+- 📫 How to reach me - email : soumya.bojaraj1@gmail.com

 <!---
 soumyabojaraj/soumyabojaraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.